Nitrogen narcosis

 Except for helium and probably neon, all gases that can be breathed have a narcotic effect, although widely varying in degree.
 The effect is consistently greater for gases with a higher lipid solubility, and although the mechanism of this phenomenon is still not fully clear, there is good evidence that the two properties are mechanistically related.
 As depth increases, the mental impairment may become hazardous.
 Divers can learn to cope with some of the effects of narcosis, but it is impossible to develop a tolerance.
-Narcosis can affect all divers, although susceptibility varies widely among individuals and from dive to dive.
-The main class of diving that deals with its prevention and treatment is scuba diving at substantial depth.
+Narcosis can affect all ambient pressure divers, although susceptibility varies widely among individuals and from dive to dive.
+The main modes of underwater diving that deal with its prevention and management are scuba diving and surface-supplied diving at depths greater than 30 m.

 Narcosis may be completely reversed in a few minutes by ascending to a shallower depth, with no long-term effects.
 Thus narcosis while diving in open water rarely develops into a serious problem as long as the divers are aware of its symptoms, and are able to ascend to manage it.
 Diving much beyond 40 m is generally considered outside the scope of recreational diving.
-In order to dive at greater depths, as narcosis and oxygen toxicity become critical risk factors, specialist training is required in the use of various helium-containing gas mixtures such as trimix or heliox.
-These mixtures prevent narcosis by replacing some or all of the inert fraction of the breathing gas with non-narcotic helium.
+To dive at greater depths, as narcosis and oxygen toxicity become critical risk factors, gas mixtures such as trimix or heliox are used.
+These mixtures prevent or reduce narcosis by replacing some or all of the inert fraction of the breathing gas with non-narcotic helium.

+There is a synergy between carbon dioxide toxicity and inert gas narcosis which is recognised but not fully understood.
+Conditions where high work of breathing due to gas density occur tend to exacerbate this effect.